 Medidata Sols., Inc. v.
 Fed.
 Ins.
 Co., 268 F. Supp.
 3d 471, 477 n.2 (S.D.N.Y.
 2017) (quoting Karvaly v. eBay, Inc., 245 F.R.D.
 71, 91 n.34 (E.D.N.Y.
 2007)).

 When the fraudster attempted the same scam a second time, Medidata discovered the fraud and tendered the loss under its Federal Executive Protection policy.
 The Policy contained a “Crime Coverage Section” addressing loss caused by various criminal acts, including Forgery Coverage Insuring, Computer Fraud Coverage, and Funds Transfer Fraud Coverage.

-Federal denied coverage for two reasons.
-First, Federal claimed that no actual hacking or data breach took place “because the emails did not require access to Medidata’s computer system, a manipulation of those computers, or input of fraudulent information.”
+Federal denied coverage for two reasons: first, Federal claimed that no actual hacking or data breach took place “because the emails did not require access to Medidata’s computer system, a manipulation of those computers, or input of fraudulent information.”
 Medidata Sols., Inc., 268 F. Supp.
 3d at 475.
-Second, Federal claimed Medidata did not sustain a “direct loss” because the spoofed emails directed Medidata’s employees to transfer the funds, and, therefore the fraudster’s computer-action was not the direct cause of the loss, rather Medidata’s action (through its employees) was an intervening cause.
+Second, Federal claimed Medidata did not sustain a “direct loss” because the spoofed emails directed Medidata’s employees to transfer the funds, and, therefore the fraudster’s computer-action was not the direct cause of the loss, rather Medidata’s actions (through its employees) was an intervening cause.